kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 *Try an internship!
 Internships give you all the experience of a summer job without the hassle of a paycheck.
 Stephen Colbert*

 ## Food Jokes
-GLUTENATTACK <br/>
+GLUTEN ATTACK <br/>
-*Guystaring at an ambulance in front of Whole Foods: “Somebody must have accidentally eaten gluten.”*
+*Guy staring at an ambulance in front of Whole Foods: “Somebody must have accidentally eaten gluten.”*

-FRESH,CANNED, OR FROZEN <br/>
+FRESH, CANNED, OR FROZEN <br/>
-*Aman’s bragging about his promotion to vice president got so out of hand even his wife was annoyed.
+*A man’s bragging about his promotion to vice president got so out of hand even his wife was annoyed.
 “Look, being a vice president isn’t that special,” she said.
 “They even have a vice president of peas at the supermarket!”
 Not believing her for one second, the man called the supermarket and demanded, “Get me the vice president of peas!”
 The clerk replied, “Fresh, canned, or frozen?” —Submitted by Norman Middleton*

-MORNINGTEA <br/>
+MORNING TEA <br/>
-*Q:Whathas T in the beginning, T in the middle, and T at the end?* <br/>
+*Q:What has T in the beginning, T in the middle, and T at the end?* <br/>
 A: A teapot.

-TREESODA <br/>
+TREE SODA <br/>
-*Q:Whatis a tree’s favorite soda?* <br/>
+*Q:What is a tree’s favorite soda?* <br/>
 A: Root Beer.

-FASTERFOOD <br/>
+FASTER FOOD <br/>
-*Q:Whydoesn't McDonald's serve escargot?* <br/>
+*Q:Why doesn't McDonald's serve escargot?* <br/>
 A: It's not fast food!

-FOODFOR TWO <br/>
+FOOD FOR TWO <br/>
-*Starvingafter hours of driving nonstop, my husband and I pulled over at a truck stop.
+*Starvin gafter hours of driving nonstop, my husband and I pulled over at a truck stop.
 While he gassed up the car, I went into the restaurant and placed our order to go.
 After writing it all down, the girl behind the register asked, “Will that be all for you?”
 “No,” I replied a bit defensively.
 “Some of it’s for my husband.”*

-STOLENLEEK <br/>
+STOLEN LEEK <br/>
-*Didyou hear how they caught the great produce bandit?
+*Did you hear how they caught the great produce bandit?
 He stopped to take a leek.*

-FOODFOR THOUGHT <br/>
+FOOD FOR THOUGHT <br/>
-*Myneighbor texted me, "I just made synonym buns!"*
+*My neighbor texted me, "I just made synonym buns!"*

-*Itexted back, "You mean like grammar use to make?"
+*I texted back, "You mean like grammar use to make?"
 I haven't heard from her since.*

-REALLYBIG STEAKS <br/>
+REALLY BIG STEAKS <br/>
-*Aswe drove into Traverse City, Michigan, we were greeted by a billboard advertising a restaurant in town.
+*As we drove into Traverse City, Michigan, we were greeted by a billboard advertising a restaurant in town.
 Its claim: “Steaks bigger than an 8th Street pothole.”*

-COMFORTFOOD <br/>
+COMFORT FOOD <br/>
-*Q:Whichdessert is perfect for eating in bed?* <br/>
+*Q:Which dessert is perfect for eating in bed?* <br/>
 A: A sheet cake.

-CHEESEFACTORY <br/>
+CHEESE FACTORY <br/>
-*Q:Whathappened after an explosion at a French cheese factory?* <br/>
+*Q:What happened after an explosion at a French cheese factory?* <br/>
 A: All that was left was de brie.

-ALWAYSIN THE SHOP <br/>
+ALWAYS IN THE SHOP <br/>
-*Q:Whydid the butcher work extra hours at the shop?* <br/>
+*Q:Why did the butcher work extra hours at the shop?* <br/>
 A: To make ends meat

-HIGHROLLER <br/>
+HIGH ROLLER <br/>
-*Q:Whycouldn't the sesame seed leave the casino?* <br/>
+*Q:Why couldn't the sesame seed leave the casino?* <br/>
 A: He was on a roll!

-AWARD-WINNINGDESSERT <br/>
+AWARD-WINNING DESSERT <br/>
-*Q:Who'sa dessert's favorite actor?* <br/>
+*Q:Who's a dessert's favorite actor?* <br/>
 A: Robert Brownie, Jr.

-REDBITE, GREEN BITE <br/>
+RED BITE, GREEN BITE <br/>
-*Q:Whendo you go at red and stop at green?* <br/>
+*Q:When do you go at red and stop at green?* <br/>
 A: When you’re eating a watermelon.

-TURNTHAT FROWN UPSIDE DOWN <br/>
+TURN THAT FROWN UPSIDE DOWN <br/>
-*Q:Whatdo you call cheese that is sad?* <br/>
+*Q:What do you call cheese that is sad?* <br/>
 A: Blue cheese.

-ROCKON! <br/>
+ROCK ON! <br/>
-*Whatdo you call blueberries playing the guitar?
+*What do you call blueberries playing the guitar?
 A jam session.*

-ONTHE SCENE <br/>
+ON THE SCENE <br/>
-*Q:Didyou hear about the carrot detective?* <br/>
+*Q:Did you hear about the carrot detective?* <br/>
 A: He got to the root of every case.

 CRABBY! <br/>
-*Whatdo you get if you cross an apple with a shellfish?
+*What do you get if you cross an apple with a shellfish?
 A crab apple!*

-ANDTHE OSCAR GOES TO… <br/>
+AND THE OSCAR GOES TO… <br/>
-*Didyou see the movie about the hot dog?
+*Did you see the movie about the hot dog?
 It was an Oscar wiener.*

-LOAFLAUGHS <br/>
+LOAF LAUGHS <br/>
-*Q.What'sthe difference between a shamrock and a bread knife that gets used a lot?* <br/>
+*Q.What's the difference between a shamrock and a bread knife that gets used a lot?* <br/>
 A. The shamrock is a four-leaf clover, and the knife is a four-loaf cleaver.

-WIENERWIENER <br/>
+WIENER WIENER <br/>
-*Q.Whatdid the hot dog say when his friend passed him in the race?* <br/>
+*Q.What did the hot dog say when his friend passed him in the race?* <br/>
 A. Wow, I relish the fact that you've mustard the strength to ketchup to me.

 WHEEEE! <br/>
-*Q.Whichthrill ride does a wine glass love to go on the most?* <br/>
+*Q.Which thrill ride does a wine glass love to go on the most?* <br/>
 A. A coaster!
 (Credit: justbadpuns.com)

-FOODFORTRESS <br/>
+FOOD FORTRESS <br/>
-*Q.Howdo you keep intruders out of a castle made of cheese?* <br/>
+*Q.How do you keep intruders out of a castle made of cheese?* <br/>
 A. Moatzarella.

-ALLUP IN YOUR GRILL <br/>
+ALL UP IN YOUR GRILL <br/>
-*Q.Whatdo you call a grilled cheese sandwich that gets right up in your face?* <br/>
+*Q.What do you call a grilled cheese sandwich that gets right up in your face?* <br/>
 A. Too for comfort food.

-TICTAC DOUGH <br/>
+TIC TAC DOUGH <br/>
-*Didyou hear the one about the guy who invented Tic Tacs?
+*Did you hear the one about the guy who invented Tic Tacs?
 They say he made a mint.*

-NOTQUITE COOL AS A CUCUMBER <br/>
+NOT QUITE COOL AS A CUCUMBER <br/>
-*Q.Whichtype of vegetable tries to be cool, but is only partly successful at it?* <br/>
+*Q.Which type of vegetable tries to be cool, but is only partly successful at it?* <br/>
 A. The radish.

-PARDONMY FRENCH (FRIES) <br/>
+PARDON MY FRENCH (FRIES) <br/>
-*Ican't stand potato puns.
+*I can't stand potato puns.
 I think they're pomme de terrible.*

-GIVEPEAS A CHANCE <br/>
+GIVE PEAS A CHANCE <br/>
-*Q.Whatdo you call a round, green vegetable that breaks out of prison?* <br/>
+*Q.What do you call a round, green vegetable that breaks out of prison?* <br/>
 A. An escapea.

-CULTURALLYSIGNIFICANT <br/>
+CULTURALLY SIGNIFICANT <br/>
-*Q.Whydoes yogurt love going to museums?* <br/>
+*Q.Why does yogurt love going to museums?* <br/>
 A. Because it's cultured.

-SPAGHETTOUTTA HERE <br/>
+SPAGHETT OUTTA HERE <br/>
-*Q.Whatdo you call a fake noodle?* <br/>
+*Q.What do you call a fake noodle?* <br/>
 A. An impasta.

 THATS ONE WAY TO DO IT <br/>
-*Person1: I just burned 2000 calories in 20 minutes.
+*Person 1: I just burned 2000 calories in 20 minutes.
 Person 2: How?!
 Person 1: I forgot to take my brownies out of the oven.*

-AROTTEN JOKE <br/>
+A ROTTEN JOKE <br/>
-*SPOILERALERT: That milk has been in the fridge for three weeks.*
+*SPOILER ALERT: That milk has been in the fridge for three weeks.*

-PAINTDIET <br/>
+PAINT DIET <br/>
-*Q:Whydid the dieter go to the paint store?* <br/>
+*Q:Why did the dieter go to the paint store?* <br/>
 A: He wanted to get thinner.

-HOWSWEET <br/>
+HOW SWEET <br/>
-*Q:Whydo watermelons have fancy weddings?* <br/>
+*Q:Why do watermelons have fancy weddings?* <br/>
 A: Because they cantaloupe.

-GRAPESOF WRATH <br/>
+GRAPES OF WRATH <br/>
-*Whatdoes a grape say when it gets stepped on?
+*What does a grape say when it gets stepped on?
 Nothing, it just lets out a little wine.*

-HES IN THE GRAVE-Y <br/>
+HE'S IN THE GRAVE-Y <br/>
-*Didyou hear about the Italian chef with a terminal illness?
+*Did you hear about the Italian chef with a terminal illness?
 He pastaway.*

-THIRSTQUENCHER <br/>
+THIRST QUENCHER <br/>
-*Boy,I just got hit in the head with a can of soda.
+*Boy, I just got hit in the head with a can of soda.
 I was lucky it was a soft drink.*

-WHATTAHAM <br/>
+WHATTA HAM <br/>
-*Q:Whatdo you get when you play Tug-of-War with a pig?* <br/>
+*Q:What do you get when you play Tug-of-War with a pig?* <br/>
 A: Pulled-Pork.

-CLAMUP <br/>
+CLAM UP <br/>
-*Iwent to a seafood restaurant and slipped.
+*I went to a seafood restaurant and slipped.
 I pulled a mussel.*

-EMOTIONALWEDDING <br/>
+EMOTIONAL WEDDING <br/>
-*Itwas an emotional wedding.
+*It was an emotional wedding.
 Even the cake was in tiers.*

-THEGARNISH KING <br/>
+THE GARNISH KING <br/>
-*Q:Whatdo you call the king of vegetables?* <br/>
+*Q:What do you call the king of vegetables?* <br/>
 A: Elvis Parsley.

 EGG-CELLENT <br/>
-*Youknow what’s hard to beat for breakfast?
+*You know what’s hard to beat for breakfast?
 A boiled egg.*

-BETTERLATTE THAN NEVER <br/>
+BETTER LATTE THAN NEVER <br/>
-*Spendinga lot of time at the coffee bar can cause a latte problems.*
+*Spending a lot of time at the coffee bar can cause a latte problems.*

-FUNNYHOT DOG <br/>
+FUNNY HOT DOG <br/>
-*Didyou see the movie about the hot dog?
+*Did you see the movie about the hot dog?
 It was an Oscar Wiener.*

-MILKINGIT <br/>
+MILKING IT <br/>
-*Aguy just threw a glass of milk at me.
+*A guy just threw a glass of milk at me.
 How dairy!*

-THYMETO LAUGH <br/>
+THYME TO LAUGH <br/>
-*Iwas going to grow an herb garden, but I couldn’t find the thyme.*
+*I was going to grow an herb garden, but I couldn’t find the thyme.*

-BANANAPHILES <br/>
+BANANA PHILES <br/>
-*Themajority of Americans find bananas a peeling.*
+*The majority of Americans find bananas a peeling.*

-PRICEYCANDY <br/>
+PRICEY CANDY <br/>
-*Theprice of candy at the movie theater is ridiculous.
+*The price of candy at the movie theater is ridiculous.
 They're always raisinet!*

 PANCAKESVS.
 WAFFLES <br/>
-*Everymorning I think I’m going to make pancakes, but I keep waffling.*
+*Every morning I think I’m going to make pancakes, but I keep waffling.*

-PERFECTCANDY CANES <br/>
+PERFECT CANDY CANES <br/>
-*Ilove when candy canes are in mint condition.*
+*I love when candy canes are in mint condition.*

-VEGETARIANDISS <br/>
+VEGETARIAN DISS <br/>
-*Becominga vegetarian was a huge missed steak.*
+*Becoming a vegetarian was a huge missed steak.*

-WINTERDOGS <br/>
+WINTER DOGS <br/>
-*Q:Whatare hot dogs called in winter?* <br/>
+*Q:What are hot dogs called in winter?* <br/>
 A: Chilly dogs

-FINEDINING <br/>
+FINE DINING <br/>
-*Aman told a friend about taking his wife to dinner for their anniversary.
+*A man told a friend about taking his wife to dinner for their anniversary.
 He described how the food was made in front of them.*

-*Thefriend said, “I’ve heard of places like that, what is the name of the restaurant?”
+*The friend said, “I’ve heard of places like that, what is the name of the restaurant?”
 The man replied, “Subway.”*

-RIPEEGGS <br/>
+RIPE EGGS <br/>
-*Mygranddaughter told me,  “Don’t buy brown eggs; they’re not ripe yet.”*
+*My granddaughter told me,  “Don’t buy brown eggs; they’re not ripe yet.”*

-PUNWELL DONE <br/>
+PUN WELL DONE <br/>
-*Becominga vegetarian is a huge missed steak.*
+*Becoming a vegetarian is a huge missed steak.*

-YOUCAN’T AFFORD THIS PUN <br/>
+YOU CAN’T AFFORD THIS PUN <br/>
-*Q:Whats the worst part about movie theater candy prices?* <br/>
+*Q: What's the worst part about movie theater candy prices?* <br/>
 A: They're always raisinet.

 THERES AN OLD SAYING… <br/>
-*Timeflies like an arrow.
+*Time flies like an arrow.
 Fruit flies like a banana.*

-SOTHAT’S WHY THEY’RE RED… <br/>
+SO THAT’S WHY THEY’RE RED… <br/>
-*Q:Whydid the tomato blush?* <br/>
+*Q: Why did the tomato blush?* <br/>
 A: Because it saw the salad dressing.

-YOUBUTTER BE QUIET <br/>
+YOU BUTTER BE QUIET <br/>
-*Q:Didyou hear the one about the greedy peanut butter?* <br/>
+*Q: Did you hear the one about the greedy peanut butter?* <br/>
 A: I'm not telling you.
 You might spread it.

-NEVERTRUST A VEGGIE <br/>
+NEVER TRUST A VEGGIE <br/>
-*Q:Whyshouldn't you tell a secret on a farm?* <br/>
+*Q: Why shouldn't you tell a secret on a farm?* <br/>
 A: Because the potatoes have eyes and the corn has ears.

-NOONION, NO CRY <br/>
+NO ONION, NO CRY <br/>
 *Alot of people cry when they cut onions.
 The trick is not to form an emotional bond.*

-THISPLATE IS HOT <br/>
+THIS PLATE IS HOT <br/>
-*Q:Whatdo you call cheese that isn’t yours?* <br/>
+*Q:What do you call cheese that isn’t yours?* <br/>
 A: Nacho cheese!

-PARKYOUR BUNS <br/>
+PARK YOUR BUNS <br/>
-*Q:Whycouldn’t the sesame seed leave the poker table?* <br/>
+*Q: Why couldn’t the sesame seed leave the poker table?* <br/>
 A: Because he was on a roll.

-STRAIGHTTO THE GLUTES <br/>
+STRAIGHT TO THE GLUTES <br/>
-*Q:Whydo hamburgers go to the gym?* <br/>
+*Q: Why do hamburgers go to the gym?* <br/>
 A: To get better buns.

 WHATS THE QUESA-DEALLY-YO? <br/>
-*Iwrote a song about a tortilla.
+*I wrote a song about a tortilla.
 Well actually, it’s more of a wrap.*

 HALLOWEENMATH <br/>
-*Q:Whatdo you get if you divide the circumference of a jack-o-lantern by its diameter?* <br/>
+*Q: What do you get if you divide the circumference of a jack-o-lantern by its diameter?* <br/>
 A: Pumpkin pi

 SWEETROMANCE <br/>
-*Q:Whydid the apricot ask a prune to dinner?* <br/>
+*Q: Why did the apricot ask a prune to dinner?* <br/>
 A: Because he couldn't find a date.

-CANYOU MOOOOOVE? <br/>
+CAN YOU MOOOOOVE? <br/>
-*Q:Whatdo you get from a pampered cow?* <br/>
+*Q:What do you get from a pampered cow?* <br/>
 A: Spoiled milk.

-THEHIP WAY TO EAT <br/>
+THE HIP WAY TO EAT <br/>
-*Q:Howdo you get a hipster to eat a hot dog?* <br/>
+*Q: How do you get a hipster to eat a hot dog?* <br/>
 A: Put it in a man bun.

 COME ON, I’M A "FUNGI.” <br/>